ronniengoda/payhero-android-mpesa/README.md

 # Payhero Android MPESA
-Android MPESA library to request STK Push using MPESA Draja API.
+Android MPESA library to request STK Push using MPESA Daraja API.
 ## How to use the library
 To get a Git project into your build: